-With this many potential variables, it’s simply impossible for us to recommend an ideal dose for you that will suit everybody.
+With this many potential variables, it’s simply impossible for to find an ideal dose that will suit everybody.

 However, based on the research results above, you can assume that it’s a good idea to go with a dose slightly higher than recommended at first, then slowly increase it until you find the best results.